Georgia Museum of Agriculture and Historic Village in Tifton

-You can stretch your dollars and your imagination while learning what makes Southwest Georgia so unique.
-From one of the state’s Seven Natural Wonders to a Michigan governor’s retreat, discover unusual adventures in the Plantation Trace region with a visit to these spots – all for $10 or less.
+You can stretch your dollars and your imagination while learning what makes southwest Georgia so unique.
+From one of the state's Seven Natural Wonders to a Michigan governor's retreat, discover unusual adventures in the region with a visit to these five spots – all for $10 or less.

 Georgia Museum of Agriculture and Historic Village, Tifton

-Immerse yourself in late-1800s Georgia with a visit to a 19th century farm and village.
+Immerse yourself in late-1800s Georgia with a visit to a 19th century farm and village at the Georgia Museum of Agriculture and Historic Village.
 Take home freshly ground grits from the grist mill, sample boiled "turpentine potatoes" on the grounds and visit the Victorian home of Tifton’s founder, Capt.
 H.H.
 Tift, complete with period furnishings.

 Museum, Art Gallery and Historic Village open 9 a.m. to 3 p.m.
 Tuesday through Friday.
 Weekdays: $7 adults, $4 children ages 5-16.
 The Vulcan Steam Train runs on Saturdays.
 Open Saturdays 9 a.m. - 4 p.m.
 Saturday admission: $10 adults, $8 seniors, $5 children ages 5-16.
 Free admission daily for children 4 and under, and active duty or retired military.